willpanderson/Auto-Learn/README.md

 Auto-Learn Pro is a machine learning Android application for our Fundamentals of Software Engineering Spring 2020 class.

 **REVISION** Auto-Learn has been renamed to Auto-Learn Pro.

-             There are now 12 Classifications
+             There are now 12 Classifications:

              * Estate/Wagon

              * Minivan

              * Hardtop Convertible

              * Motorcycle

              * Bus

              * SUV

              * Truck

              * Soft-top Convertible

              * Van

              * Saloon/Sedan

              * Coupe

              * Hatchback

 Collaborators to this repository include: